 - Your future professional objectives.

 - Transcripts: Sealed copies of official transcript(s) of all previous college and graduate courses taken.

 - GRE Score: An official score report from the Graduate Record Examination (GRE) earned within the last five years.
 GSSW School Code is 3219 and GSSW Department Code is 5199.

 * Note: The GRE is making substantial changes as of August 1, 2011.
 Please refer to the ETS website for information on the modifications, test dates, and return report delays.

 - TOEFL Score: If your native language is not English, submit an official score report from the Test of English as Foreign Language (TOEFL).
 GSSW School Code is 5939 and GSSW Department Code is 95.
+The IELTS test may be substituted for the TOEFL with a score of 7.5 or higher.
+Official score reports should be mailed to the address below.
 For exceptions and more information for international applicants, visit the International Applicants page.

 - Resume: Include your resume or a chronological list (starting with the most recent) of all relevant employment since high school, including summer jobs and internships you consider significant.
 Please also include all relevant volunteer or other experience with service-oriented groups.
 For each job or volunteer experience, please include your title, the number of months and/or years you held the position, and the number of hours worked each week.